 Usually, the family members are the once who report serious symptoms including snoring, choking, and gasping for air to the patients.

 To diagnose this disease, performing a sleep study is necessary.
 A home sleep study is usually sufficient to evaluate an individual for this condition.

 However, a small percentage of people with complex health conditions including heart failure, severe obesity, or patients who would need an EEG (brain wave monitoring) might require a laboratory sleep study.

 Sleep apnea treatment options

-Patients who have upper respiratory obstruction because of nasal or throat abnormalities might benefit from correction of these problems.
+Individuals who have upper respiratory obstruction because of nasal or throat abnormalities could benefit from the correction of these problems.

-The presentation of sleep apnea in children is a little different than adults.
+The presentation of sleep apnea in children is different than adults.

-As mentioned before, fatigue and sleepiness are the most common presentation of an adult suffering from this condition.
+In adults, fatigue and sleepiness are the most common presentation of sleep apnea.

 Children who aren’t treated might suffer from growth impairment, high blood pressure, and heart muscle thickenings.